 - Who arranges the child's health appointments and who attends?
 For children in residential placements in particular, is there consistency of worker?

 - Is there clear written information re the administration of medication?

 It may not be possible for a social worker to gain all the information listed in one visit but they must try to obtain a holistic view of the placement.

 When visiting children in residential settings the social worker should read the running sheets to gain an understanding of recent events and also to identify any themes highlighted in the recording for example, behaviour and staff strategies for managing situations.

-The social worker should record each visit at the earliest opportunity stating clearly:
+The social worker should record each visit stating clearly:

 - Who was seen;

 - Whether the child was seen and if not why not;

 - Whether the child was seen alone;

 - Any comments made by the child or the staff/carers/parents;